 Here are some examples of when the homeowner took on a project themselves when they should have called a contractor.
 These outcomes resulted in more hassle and money for the homeowner.
 If they had just called a plumber in the first place, they might have saved themselves the trouble.

 This person installed some pipes themselves, which wouldn’t drain and ended up leaking into the wall:

 The following pictures show how a homeowner installed a toilet flange over two inches below the concrete floor.

-However, we were able to jackhammer the floor, extend the pipe up, and install a toilet flange at the proper height while still saving the linoleum floor.
+However, we were able to jackhammer the floor, extend the pipe up, and install a toilet flange at the proper height.
+We did all this while still saving the linoleum floor.

-While it’s better to be safe than sorry and just call a professional, there are some tasks that are simple enough to be taken care of by homeowners.
+It’s always better to be safe than sorry and just call a professional.
+However there are some tasks that are simple enough for you to take care of.
 Below, are a few examples of DIY projects that are typically safe to undertake.

 Common toilet leaks